rnb3ds/httpc/docs/file-download.md

 ## Quick Start

-### Simple Download
+### Simple Download (Package-Level Function)

-The easiest way to download a file:
+The easiest way to download a file - no need to create a client:

 ```go
 package main